 Q: Why is your phone number not listed on your website?
 Can I call you?

 The simple answer is no--I need all orders to come in through either the website or email to make sure all the details are correct and in writing.
 Additionally, I have Asperger's syndrome and find speaking on the telephone difficult.

 Q: I’ve found other vestments cheaper elsewhere.
 Why are your garments so expensive?

 When it comes to making any garment, there are two factors reflected in the price: materials and labor.
-I am very particular about materials and will only work with fabrics, galloons, crosses, fringes, buttons, etc. that I know will make not only beautiful vestments, but long- lasting ones.
-Whenever possible, I make up sample garments of any new fabric so I can have one of my clergy-testers test it for durability.
+I am very particular about materials and will only work with fabrics, galloons, crosses, fringes, buttons, etc. that are high quality, beautiful, and long lasting.
 In this age of throw-away garments, few people are educated about quality materials, so this is definitely a case of knowing how to compare “apples to apples”.
 If vestments are cheaper, it’s nearly always because the materials are lower-quality.

-As for labor, the simple answer is: I don’t outsource overseas and I don’t cut corners!
-Unlike big-box retailers who have garments made by sweatshops in China, paying seamstresses pennies per hour, I do all cutting and fitting work myself and then contract with American finish seamstresses to complete the garments.
+As for labor, the simple answer is: I don’t outsource overseas and I don’t cut corners.
+Unlike big-box retailers who have garments made by sweatshops in China where seamstresses are paid pennies per hour, I personally do all cutting and fitting work and then have the garments completed by contract seamstresses.
 My contract seamstresses are all highly-trained and I pay at the top of the wage-bracket for this kind of work since I believe that “the workman is worthy of his hire”.
 My contract seamstresses are very dedicated to this work and take great pride in the quality of their workmanship.
 Simply put, we don’t cut corners.

 Q: I am going to be ordained a priest soon and while I really want to purchase quality vestments, I am on a limited budget.
 What do you suggest?